 Campo dei Fiori

-After being in Piazza Navona, I went over to Campo Fiori, by far the city’s liveliest plaza ringed with a medieval castle and a bustling market.
-The plaza is noisy, colorful and vibrating with life and the market is a true reflection of Roman life with fresh veggies and nice drinks.
+After being in Piazza Navona, I went over to Campo Fiori, by far the city’s liveliest plaza ringed by a medieval castle and a bustling market.
+The plaza is noisy, colorful, and vibrating with life and the market is a true reflection of Roman life with fresh veggies and nice drinks.

 At night, the plaza turns into an open-air bar with hundreds of people drinking in the streets from the bars that line the plaza.

 I started my second day in the Piazza Venezia, the geographic heart of the city with proximity to some of the most important attractions.
 There’s plenty to see there, from palaces, shopping streets, fun restaurants, and even a hill!